CrashGuardians/Road-Accident-Detection-Alert-Response/README.md

 ## To use the Road Accident Detection & Alert System, follow these steps:

-### Clone the repository to your local machine.
+### Clone the repository to your local machine and open in an IDE .
 ### Install the necessary dependencies listed in the requirements file.
-### Configure the system settings and authorized personnel details.
+### Before running the program, you need to run the accident-classification.ipynb file which create's the model_weights.keras file.
+Then, to run this python program, you need to execute the main.py python file.
 ### Run the main application script to start monitoring for accidents.
 ### In case of an accident, follow the on-screen instructions for emergency response actions.